niiniyare/ars/Readme.md

 - Usage facet: Searching, Sorting of flights, Reservation of tickets, Managing existing reservation, Managing flight details, Keeping the flights up to date.
 - IT facet: Database, Web-based software system, AAS for logins, Performance maintenance. *Development facet:* Internal policy and culture of the airlines company should be taken under consideration.

-5. Reference Documents
+5. Reference Documents.
 [Reference Documents](refs.md)

 6. Overview
 The remaining part of the specification document is organized as follows.

 - Section 2 defines overall description of the system which defines product perspectives and functions, use-case diagrams, classes and characteristics of involved users, the environment that the system is going to be deployed, constraints on design and implementation of the system, user documentation, assumptions and dependencies.